 SEO (search engine optimization) for law firms

 SEO stands for “search engine optimization.”
 Like PPC, it targets certain keywords, keyword phrases, and topics in order to appear high on result pages.
 Unlike PPC, you do not pay to appear in search results.
 Instead, Google’s algorithm judges your content and assigns it a rank based on a number of factors.

 Your goal is to produce content that pleases both readers and Google’s algorithm in order to earn a place at the top of the organic search results.
 A high search rank gives you greater visibility and may increase traffic to your site.

 Typically, Google rewards content that is high quality, informative, and provides the searcher with the information they were looking for.
 Google also rewards a solid user experience, such as a safe, easy to navigate, up-to-date, visually appealing website.
 Some factors that can affect search rank are:

-Optimized content: is your content well-written, thorough, full of relevant keywords, and answering the questions your users ask?
+- Optimized content: is your content well-written, thorough, containing relevant keywords, and answering the questions your users ask?

 Consistent, authentic business information: have you provided the same up-to-date contact information for your business throughout your site, such as your business’s name, address, and phone number?
 Is this information consistent with what appears on other websites, such as Yelp, Google Maps, and other local directories?

 Let’s say you’re a criminal defense law firm in Madison, WI, who wants to bring in business by investing in content for organic search.
-Since you have a lot of experience with felony cases, you Google a phrase that your ideal client—someone who has just been arrested for a felony—might search for.
+Since you have a lot of experience with felony cases, you Google a phrase that your ideal client—someone who has just been suspected of a felony—might search for.

 When you Google the phrase yourself, you look below the PPC ads at the organic listings.
 The highest ranking organic results are not that great.
 Maybe they’re vague and short, or not relevant to Wisconsin.
 This is your opportunity to write something better, and hopefully rank higher.